utdata/rwdir/docs/05-sums-import.md

 This chapter is by Prof. McDonald, who uses macOS.

+**Note: The data you end up using might be updated since the writing of this chapter, especially screenshot examples.**

 With our Billboard assignment, we went through some common data wrangling processes — importing data, cleaning it and querying it for answers.
 All of our answers involved counting numbers of rows using `group_by`, `summmarize` and `arrange` (which I dub GSA).

 For this data story we need the summary trio GSA again but we must do different kinds of math within our summarize functions, mainly `sum()`.